 6. Hammer-Ons and Pull-Offs

-Hammer-ons and pull-offs are techniques that we use to move from one note to the next without having to pick the note.
+Hammer-ons and pull-offs are techniques that we use to move from one note to the next without picking the note.

 - A hammer-onis when you pick one note and hammer your next finger over to the following note on the same string